blueOkiris/y-craft/README.md

 To just build the library, do `cargo build --release`.

-To run the examples, do `cargo run --release --example <example-name>` to run the examples.
-The binary for the examples will be in `./target/<your target/examples/<example-name>` if you wish to run it that way.
+To run the examples, do `cargo run --release --example <example-name>`.
+The binary for the examples will be in `./target/release/<your target>/examples/<example-name>` if you wish to run it that way.

 To include in your Rust project, I recommend just `y-craft = "0.<version>"` and ignore the latest release as no releases will have breaking changes, only true version bumps.